sanekgusev/SGASScreenRecorder/README.md

 }
 ```

-:grey_exclamation: Make sure to use compile-time checks/preprocessor macros to prevent this code from getting to App Store builds.
+Make sure to use compile-time checks/preprocessor macros to prevent this code from getting to App Store builds.

 Feel free to peek into the demo project for more details.